Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

     }))
 ```

 An operator is **Left Associative** if the right binding power is greater than the left binding power.
 An operator is **Right Associative** if the left binding power is higher than the right.
+It seems counter-intuitive at first, so let's explain.

 Look at an example expression like `"4 + 5 + 6"`.
 In this expression, the first `+` binds more strongly to the `5` than the second `+` does, because `+` binds more strongly on the right.
-In other words, the first `+` binds to the `5` before the `+` does.
+In other words, the first `+` binds to the `5` before the second `+` does.
 The parser evaluates `"4 + 5"` first, and then the `"+ 6"` next.
 For exponentiation in an expression like `"2 ^ 3 ^ 4"` the values are opposite.
 The second `^` binds to the `3` more strongly than the first one does, so the parser parses the expression as `2 ^ (3 ^ 4)`.

 Now we're going to look at another element that the original example did not cover: parentheses.
 Parenthesis treat a sub-expression together as a group as if it was a single number, and the contents of a parenthesis is evaluated first regardless of precedence.
-Since parenthesis do not interact with a value on the left, we can define them with a `.Bind` rule, and use a `0` binding power the same as for numbers:
+Since parenthesis do not interact with a value on the left, we can define them as a NUD with a `.Bind` rule, and use a `0` binding power the same as for numbers:

 ```csharp
 .Add(Token(TokenType.OpenParen), p => p